sol-sk/GIT_Obsidian/W2024T2/PHIL 451/PHIL451 Past exam 1.md

 2. *Describe the influential objection to Descartes’ conceivability argument associated with the reductive physicalist, J.C.C.
 Smart.
 (Note while we did not read Smart’s paper, we discussed it in lecture when introducing Kripke).
 (3 marks)*

+C2 doesn't follow from C1 b/c water is contingently H2O

 3. *Explain why, according to Kripke, this influential physicalist response to the conceivability argument fails.*

 4. *“But a statement like “water is nothing but a collection of H2O molecules” appears contingent.
 Though the statement is (let us suppose) true, we can easily imagine – or conceive of – it being false.”
 What is Kripke’s response to this?*

+It is actually not contingent!

 5. *According to Kripke, could one offer the same analysis for a statement like “pain is nothing but a certain pattern of neural activation (e.g., C-fiber activation or whatever type of neural event is discovered to systematically correlate with subjective reports of pain)”?
 Explain.*